- A -

 Medical Terms Related to Smoking

-Meerschaum Pipe - Pipes have been made from this material since the beginning of the 18th century.
+Meerschaum Pipe - Pipes have been made from this material since the beginning of the eighteenth-century.
 Meerschaum pipes mainly originate from Turkey where the material is mined.
-It is actually a mineral, a rock made up of magnesium which can be found at a depth of around 30 feet.
+It is actually a mineral, a rock made up of magnesium, which can be found at a depth of around thirty feet.
 The qualities of this material in the use of pipe making is that it is lightweight and very porous, it is also very easy to work with as regards to carving.
 The meerschaum pipe takes on a lovely color of a golden brown as it is smoked over the years, adding extra beauty to the pipes appearance.

 Mixtures - With these, their unique character comes from careful blending of many different exotic tobaccos and not forgetting plain natural Virginia and Shags.
 Some of the more exotic tobaccos in these mixtures have been previously pressed and darkened and may include rich flavorings to enhance the aroma and taste, they are generally lighter in character and easier to smoke.